How O’Mahony answered Ireland’s Call

 Munster captain Peter O'Mahony

-O’Mahony captained his province from 2013 to 2023, fittingly ending his wait for silverware with a crown in his final season as skipper (Picture: Getty Images)
+O’Mahony captained his province from 2013 to 2023, fittingly ending his wait for silverware with a United Rugby crown in his final season as skipper (Picture: Getty Images)

 Anyone who thinks that might have fazed him clearly hasn’t been paying attention.
 Personal accolades followed, even if trophies at club level initially alluded him.
-O’Mahony even kept Lions captain on the bench for the opening against in 2017, assuming the leadership in his absence.
+O’Mahony even kept captain Sam Warburton on the bench for the opening test match against in 2017, assuming the leadership in his absence.

 His career has not been without its critics either, though most would privately admit they would love to have him on their team.
 His abrasive style and propensity to make non-flattering remarks to opposition players have made headlines in the past.
 His defenders would point out that it is impossible to play as close to the line as O’Mahony does without occasionally stepping the wrong side of it.